-For more information or how to enroll, visit the web site: https://hr.vumc.org/cfc.
+For more information please visit: https://hr.vumc.org/cfc.

-C. LACTATION ROOMS
+LACTATION ROOMS

-A lactation room specifically for House Staff has recently been created (Spring '20) and is located inside the House Staff Lounge which is on the 2nd floor (ground floor) of The Vanderbilt Clinic (TVC) and the room number is 2806.
+A lactation room specifically for House Staff is located inside the House Staff Lounge which is on the 2nd floor (ground floor) of The Vanderbilt Clinic (TVC 2806).
 The use of the room by House Staff is on a first come, first serve basis.
-The space includes a privacy curtain and is equipped to accommodate two mothers.
+The space includes a privacy curtain and is equipped to accommodate one mother.
+There is also a clinical work-station in the lactation room so mothers may work if they choose.
 A refrigerator located in the dining area is designated for the storage of breast milk.
-Contact the GME office or your program coordinator for the code to the House Staff Lounge.
-The House Staff Lounge is nicely furnished with a small computer work-space, lounge space, dining space, restroom and kitchenette so if you need to wait for the Lactation Room you can be comfortable.
+The House Staff Lounge can be accessed with your ID badge at the front door.
+The House Staff Lounge is furnished with a small computer work-space, lounge space, dining space, restroom and kitchenette so if you need to wait for the Lactation Room you can be comfortable.
 This space is managed by the GME office so please let us know if you have any concerns.